xarmar/expressMVCstore/README.md

 # expressMCVstore
-A online store built with the MCV design pattern, using pug as a template engine.
+A online store built with the MVC design pattern, using pug as a template engine.